 The safety and wellbeing of passengers should be a priority for all airlines flying to New Zealand.
 However, there are steps that passengers are required or advised to take prior to take-off in order to help providers ensure a smooth flight.
 These may go beyond simply getting the relevant travel documents to New Zealand in order.

-After having chosen your itinerary and completed an eTA New Zealand application form, you may have to obtain medical clearance for your condition or medical equipment in order to successfully board your plane.
+After having chosen an itinerary and completed an eTA New Zealand application form, travellers may have to obtain medical clearance for your condition or medical equipment in order to successfully board your plane.
 You may also need to take special care in packing your medications.

-Remember that these rules apply regardless of how long you plan to stay in New Zealand for and on what visa: even holders of a New Zealand transit eTA who only intend to spend a very limited time in the country will need to make sure to follow the guidelines.
+Remember that these rules apply regardless of how long you plan to stay in New Zealand for: even holders of a New Zealand transit eTA who only intend to spend a very limited time in the country will need to make sure to follow the guidelines.

-If you are planning to travel to New Zealand and fly with a medical condition, this page will give you useful information that will help you make the necessary travel arrangements.
+Visitors to New Zealand and fly with a medical condition, can find useful information that can help passengers make the necessary travel arrangements.

 Obtaining Medical Clearance to Fly to New Zealand

-The airline’s medical team will follow international criteria when assessing your case and will base their decision on the information that you and your doctor provide.
+The airline’s medical team will follow international criteria when assessing a case and will base their decision on the information that you and your doctor provide.

 Health conditions that are likely to require medical clearance include: